thumbliner/thumbliner/small-talk.md

 You should be if you are a real `insert label`.
 Alright.<br>

-But do you know what happened in `insert millennia` B.C.?
+Don’t you know what happened in `insert millennia` B.C.?
 I probably don’t.<br>

 You should.
 It is the truth.